 - Line a baking sheet with parchment paper and place prosciutto on there.
 Bake 5 to 6 minutes or until prosciutto is crispy.

-- Carefully remove prosciutto, break into small pieces (to fit onto bread) and set aside.
-Discard parchment.
+- Carefully remove prosciutto.
+Once cool enough to handle, break into small pieces (to fit onto bread) and set aside.
+Discard parchment paper.

 - Place bread onto baking sheet and brush with olive oil.
 Bake 8 to 10 minutes or until bread reaches your desired doneness.
 You want it golden brown with a little crunch, but still slightly tender in the middle.